 Are SEO services worth it and what is the value of SEO?

 I will say that in my years in this business, I have come across a handful of clients and situations where I’ve found that SEO wasn’t worth it.
 I’m not blind to the reality that there are some businesses that just won’t benefit from this kind of work.
 For example, small very regional machine shops struggle to truly benefit from SEO.
 Can it work?
 Can they get leads?
 Sure.
 However, they are often tied to a small handful of very local clients, and the investment it would require can just be too high to justify the expense.
+Sometimes it comes down to asking the right questions about marketing.

 How much should I pay for SEO?